 We needed godly counsel to check our pride and turn us back to God’s Word.
 Therefore, we sought godly help to walk out our journey of life in a manner that honors God, and each other.
-As a result, that’s when we saw a true change in our marriage.
+That’s when we saw a true change in our marriage.

 Through that guidance, we learned that they were real people.
 As they experienced some of the same things we were going through.
-They shared with us how God changed their marriage, their business, their finances and how God used them in ministry.
+They shared with us how their marriage changed and how God used them in ministry.

-That sounded good.
-We never thought God would do the same for us.
+While their testimony sounded good, we never thought God would do the same for us.
 There was too much “wrong” going on in our lives, for God to use us.
-But, as we continued to read His word, we started to understand how many of the things we go through are in most cases not for us, but for the development of others.If we don’t share our testimony, how will others be strengthened in their faith?
+But, as we continued to read His word, we started to understand the things we go through in most cases is not for us.
+Rather, for the development of others and if we don’t share our testimony, how will others be strengthened in their faith?

-Think about how God used.
+The Bible is filled with examples of God using real people with real problems.
 David had an affair.
 Moses stuttered.
 Jonah ran from God.
 Noah drank.
 Martha worried.
 Paul murdered.
 Gideon was insecure.
 Sara who was inpatient.
 Abraham was old, and Lazarus was dead.

 ~ André and Timberley Gray